 Nixtamal Starter Kit

-This kit includes everything you need to start nixtamalizing (except the grinder!): 4 bags of Masienda’s heirloom corn (Masienda chef’s choice), 1 8oz bag of cal (enough to prepare 50 lbs of corn for masa), 1 copy of Masienda’s best-selling Nixtamal: A guide to masa preparation in the US, and an option to add on the 1 Doña Rosa x Masienda tortilla press (we can’t recommend it enough!).
+This kit includes everything you need to start nixtamalizing (now, with a hand mill option!): 4 bags of Masienda’s heirloom corn (Masienda chef’s choice), 1 8oz bag of cal (enough to prepare 50 lbs of corn for masa), 1 copy of Masienda’s best-selling Nixtamal: A guide to masa preparation in the US, and an option to add on the 1 Doña Rosa x Masienda tortilla press (we can’t recommend it enough!).

 Masienda Heirloom Corn

 We’ll choose 4 varietals (5 pounds each) from our expanding list of options for you to get started with and find your favorite.

 Nixtamalization: The process of cooking and steeping corn in an alkaline solution, usually water and cal.
 Developed thousands of years ago, this ancient Aztec technique removes toxins and frees up essential amino acids and nutrients that are not available in untreated corn.
 It improves the texture, flavor, aroma, nutrient density, and structure of the corn, allowing it to be ground into masa.
 That makes nixtamal an O.G. superfood.
 We’re getting you started with 8oz.